Tennessee floods tear 7-month-old twins from father's arms

 "We heard a loud boom and it was the door busting in," Rigney said.

-The couple grabbed their four young children and ran into a back bedroom, but the water kept rising.
+The couple grabbed the children and ran into a back bedroom, but the water kept rising.
 Hall climbed out a window to go for help, while Rigney clung to the kids: 7-month-old twins Ryan and Rileighana in his arms, 19-month-old Brayla on his hip and 5-year-old Maleah wrapped around his neck.

 Once outside, Hall was immediately knocked off her feet by the rushing floodwaters but was able to grab hold of a tree.
 It was from there that she watched her husband and oldest two kids clamber up onto the roof.
 To her horror, she did not see the twins.